IvanMPR/Countdown-timer/README.md

 <br>
 <img src="img/screenshot.jpg" width="100%">
 <br>
-This is another fairly simple application, but nevertheless, building it provided me lot of usefull practice.
+<a href="https://ivanmpr.github.io/Countdown-timer/">This</a> is another fairly simple application, but nevertheless, building it provided me lot of usefull practice.
 Array.from, forEach, Array.some, Math.trunc, padStart, setInterval, clearInterval, style.pointerEvents, template literals...are few of the methods and features
 used to create this project.